daolympus/daolympus-docs/docs/contracts-old/tokens.md

 ### aOHM

-When OlympusDAO first launched, alphaOHM (aOHM) was used as a pre-allocation token which allowed the early participants to lay claim to OHM.
+When DaolympusDAO first launched, alphaOHM (aOHM) was used as a pre-allocation token which allowed the early participants to lay claim to OHM.
 Moving forward aOHM will serve as the in-game currency of [Alpha Omega](https://medium.com/@alpha\_omega/alpha-omega-a-tale-of-two-cities-80a94966376b), a community-led social game that runs on the blockchain.
-Other than that aOHM is not relevant to OHM or the operation of OlympusDAO.
+Other than that aOHM is not relevant to OHM or the operation of DaolympusDAO.
 Below are listed aOHM contracts by version, where the latest version represents the currently active contract.

 * V1 [0x24ec...792e](https://etherscan.io/address/0x24ecfd535675f36ba1ab9c5d39b50dc097b0792e)

 ### pOHM

-pOHM, previously known as pOLY, is the presale token of Olympus.
+pOHM, previously known as pOLY, is the presale token of Daolympus.
 It was used to raise funds from private investors to bootstrap Olympus.
 You can read more about pOHM in this [Medium article](https://olympusdao.medium.com/what-is-poh-16b2c38a6cd6).
 Below are listed pOHM contracts by version, where the latest version represents the currently active contract.

 * V1 [0x3699...c800](https://etherscan.io/token/0x36994486c6e97c170065899d8659a28d7371c800)